Symmetry-guided quantum state preparation: Branched-Subspaces Adiabatic Preparation (B-SAP): Branched - subspaces adiabatic preparation

 \end{theorem}

-Notably, each generator only appears \textit{once} in the r.h.s. of Eq.~\eqref{eq: inverse Lie theorem}.
-Theorem~\ref{theorem: decomposition} importantly guarantees the possibility to realize any special unitary endomorphism on $\mathcal{S}\left(\mathcal{B}_n \right)$ in terms of a sequence of parametrized gates
+We stress that each generator appears only once in the product on the right-hand side of Eq.~\eqref{eq: inverse Lie theorem}.
+This theorem ensures that $\mathcal{G}$ can be implemented as a sequence of parametrized elementary gates